Natural disasters: Are you covered?

 Earthquakes

-According to Natural Resources Canada, there is a 5 to 15 per cent chance that an earthquake will cause significant damage within the next 50 years in the Québec City-Montréal-Ottawa corridor, home to more than 75% of Québec’s population.
+According to Natural Resources Canada, there is a 5 to 15 per cent chance that an earthquake strong enough to cause significant damage will occur in the next 50 years in the Québec City-Montréal-Ottawa corridor, home to more than 75% of Québec’s population.

-This risk is not covered under your basic home insurance contract.
-Most insurers offer additional coverage in the form of an endorsement (an addition to your insurance contract).
-Check what is covered under the endorsement and the coverage amounts, exclusions and deductibles to make sure you stay within your budget and risk tolerance.
+This risk is not covered by your basic home insurance contract.
+Most insurers offer additional coverage in the form of an endorsement (a rider to your insurance contract).
+Check what is covered by the endorsement and the applicable coverage amounts, exclusions and deductibles to make sure everything is suited to your budget and risk tolerance, as required.

-Insurance contracts usually cover damage from fire, explosion or smoke after an earthquake.
+Insurance contracts usually cover fire, explosion or smoke damage resulting from an earthquake.

-Governments may provide emergency financial assistance in the event of a major earthquake, but this type of assistance is not guaranteed and would likely be very limited.
+Governments may provide emergency financial assistance in the event of a major earthquake, but such assistance is not guaranteed and very likely limited.

-Most basic insurance contracts cover you for damage caused by windstorms, hail and lightening.
-Pay close attention to the limitations and exclusions in your contract regarding damage to trees and outdoor growing plants, and also to your deductible.
+Most basic insurance contracts cover you for damage caused by a windstorm, hail or lightning.
+Pay particular attention to the limitations and exclusions for damage to trees and outdoor growing plants and to the amount of your deductible.

 Forest fires